 • As an ecommerce integration on an existing WordPress site.

-Which leads nicely to…
+This leads nicely to…

 WordPress

-While WordPress doesn’t actually have any native ecommerce functions, it’s still a good option as the basis of your new web store.
+While WordPress doesn’t have any native ecommerce functions, it’s still a good option as the basis of your new web store.
 Essentially, there are innumerable ecommerce plug-ins which can quickly get your store up and running on a new or existing WordPress site.

-WordPress screenshot
+WordPress screenshot - Ecommerce Solutions

-WordPress is the world’s most popular website building tool.
+WordPress is the world’s most popular website-building tool.

 How to Choose an Ecommerce Solution

-If you want to create a new online store, your options are basically endless.
+If you want to create a new online store, your options are endless.
 The question then becomes how do you choose an ecommerce solution?
 To answer this, it’s vital to keep the ultimate goal of your web store in mind.

 That is, to maximise revenue and minimise costs.